GermanZero-de/localzero-monitoring/README.md

 docker build . -t cpmonitor
 ```

+**Important:** Since static files are served by a separate nginx container, static files will be missing when you run the app container on its own.
+To run both the app and nginx, see the section [Deployment including nginx](#deployment-including-nginx).

-To run the container, run (replacing directory of `db.sqlite3` and SECRET_KEY placeholders):
+To run just the app container, run (replacing directory of `db.sqlite3` and SECRET_KEY placeholders):

 ```shell
 docker run --rm -it -p 8000:8000 -v <absolute path of directory containing db.sqlite3>:/db -e SECRET_KEY=<...> cpmonitor